-Before you try to control moss you must identify why it is appearing in your lawn and solve the reasons why it develops in your lawn.
+Before you try moss removal, you must identify why it is appearing in your lawn and solve the reasons why it develops in your lawn.

-Moss doesn’t have roots, obtaining its nutrients from moisture sitting on the soil.
+Moss does not have roots, obtaining its nutrients from moisture sitting on the soil.
 Moss removal treatments need to target the conditions as well as the moss growth, something that standard moss killers won’t do effectively so your moss will return time and again.

 Moss Is Probably The Worst Problem Facing most Lawns.
 Moss Spreads By Means Of Airborne Spores